The 10 Essentials You Need to Pack for Jordan (Updated for 2023)

 Some destinations capture your imagination from the first time you see them.
 For me, Jordan jumped onto my bucket list when I saw Indiana Jones and the Last Crusade (one of many movies filmed in Jordan!).
 As Indy and the rest of the crew ride into the “Canyon of the Crescent Moon,” I knew I wanted to see that place for myself… someday.

 In 2015, I won a contest to make my dream come true: I set off in May 2016 for a 10-day trip to Jordan!
-Now, I’m planning my own tour to Jordan in March 2022.
+Then I made a return visit to Jordan in March/April 2022.
 You might say I’m hooked – and I want to show off how amazing Jordan is as a destination.

 As part of my preparations for my first trip, I struggled to know what to pack.
 Is there a dress code for tourists in Jordan?
 (No.) What are women allowed to wear… or not wear?
 (It depends.)
 Is it really that hot?
 (Yes!)